Select Page

 So, show up.
 Show up in a week, in a month, in a year, in a decade.
 Check in.
 Hug.
 Tell them you love them.

-You do not have to know the right words to say to be a person who shows up.
+You do not have to know the right words to say to be someone who shows up.
 You don’t have to say anything at all.
 You can just be there, and your presence and your help will say everything that needs saying.

 Remember.

 This one is, in many ways, just a continuation of showing up.
-If you knew the person they’re missing, especially if you also miss them, remember that person.
-Out loud (or in writing).
-It is a great delight to me when someone recalls something they loved about my mom because it reminds me that I am not alone (and my family is not alone) in missing her.
+If you knew the person they’re missing — especially if you also miss them — remember that person.
+Out loud, or in writing.
+It is a great comfort to me when someone recalls something they loved about my mom.
+It reassures me that I am not alone, that my family is not alone, in missing her.

-I know there is hesitation sometimes to bring up memories of someone who has passed.
-That hesitation stems from a fear that you’ll make a grieving person sad.
+We hesitate to bring up memories of someone who has passed for fear that we’ll make a grieving person sad.
 In my experience, that fear is unwarranted.
 The person they’ve lost is never far from their thoughts, especially during holidays or other important dates.

-You may well find that your journey through grief is different from my own.
+You may find your journey through grief looks different from my own.
 Loss is deeply personal.
-My hope for you is that when you face these kinds of involuntary lessons, your weeping will again turn to dancing and that you will again find yourself clothed with joy.
+My hope for you is that when life enrolls you in its hardest lessons, your weeping will again turn to dancing, that you will once more find yourself clothed with joy.

 A note from a life-long learner